160 Google Ranking Factors (Why Your Website is Dying)

 #3.
 Number of Pages

-If you have noticed, the SEO of the pages is much better than the simple blog posts.
+If you have noticed, the SEO of pages is much better than simple blog posts.
 But adding more and more affiliate pages can be a negative impact.

 #4.
 The Sitemap

-Google also checks the site’s info and the person behind it.
-If you have an appropriate information on your Contact us page, you will get a plus point.
+Google also checks a site’s info and the person behind it.
+If you have a piece of appropriate information on your Contact Us page, you get a plus point.